 We ignore, deflect, pretend, and avoid.
 We lie. (“Sorry, honey, I don’t have any money with me to buy you that.”)
 We worry. (“College tuition costs WHAT?!?!”)
 We procrastinate. (“I’ll open a 529 account next year, for sure.”)
 And we put our heads in the sand. (“Holiday gifts for the kids?
 I’ll put them on my Visa!”)

 But our kids aren’t fooled.
-Research shows that preschoolers can understand basic money concepts like spending and saving, and a study from Cambridge University earlier this year confirmed that kids’ money habits are formed by age seven.
+Research shows that preschoolers can understand basic money concepts like spending and saving, and a study from Cambridge University confirmed that kids’ money habits are formed by age seven.

 That’s why I’m writing Make Your Kid a Money Genius (Even If You’re Not), a jargon-free, step-by-step guide to help parents of all income levels teach their kids about money.
 The good news?
 You don’t have to be a CPA to give your kids the habits and values that will make them true money geniuses.